Alison-brie/self-supervised-anatomical-embedding-v2/README.md

 * When you want to match points between several images in multiple rounds, a way to save time is to first generate the embeddings of all images in advance, and then you can do matching with them.
 The major time cost lies in embedding computation.
 * SAM may be inaccurate on areas without apparent discriminative textures, such as bowel, muscle, fat, and skin.
-It cannot match points outside the human body, or body parts outside chest-abdomen-pelvis.
+It cannot match points outside the human body, or body parts outside the chest-abdomen-pelvis.
   * Note that sometimes it is hard to define exact matching points, because similarity varies by viewing angles.